Keeping up with ever-changing design trends is difficult. Read this blog to get the inside scope on what the B2B website design trends of 2024 will...

 Your website should feel consistent and on-brand, just like your other marketing efforts, such as SEO and content.

 By taking the extra time to build out your website using design best practices, you’ll be able to create an impactful design that promotes your marketing efforts.

 Throughout this blog, I’ll walk you through how to create a great SaaS website design that effectively represents your brand and message.

 The key components of impactful website design

 Eight seconds.
 A user’s attention span on a website tends to last no longer than 8 seconds.
-So you might as well use those 8 seconds to make an impact.
-One of the crucial ways of getting a prospect to stay is by establishing trust.
+So you might as well use those eight seconds to make an impact.
+One crucial way to get a prospect to stay is by establishing trust.
 So how might you do that?
-Well staying consistent with your brand is the only way.
+Staying consistent with your brand is the only way.
 This can be done by providing a consistent story website visitors can relate to and resonate with.

 Here are a few meaningful ways to get that done:

 It’s safe to assume that the logo is the “face” of the company.
 Brands like Nike, Target, and Microsoft are instantly recognized by their logos which are a major part of their brand identity.
 A brand’s logo plays a major role in your prospect's first impression of your brand and can help you stand out from your competition.

 Since we tend to form opinions very quickly, it’s important to have an effective logo that displays the qualities you want your logo to have, for example, professional, trustworthy, approachable, etc.

 Your prospects will form opinions about your brand very quickly, which is why your logo should display the same qualities as your brand voice.
 Are you trying to show you are trustworthy?
 Approachable?
 Witty?
 Regardless, a logo should be a reflection of the tone you want to set when a prospect first comes into contact with your brand.